Romanian Homemade Borsch

 Step 1

-The first step is to prepare Hustile , if you already have hustles, go through these steps.
+The first step is to prepare the "Hushte", if you already have them, skip these steps.

-Here a bowl of about 2 liters, 1 plate of bran (about 250g) and a slice of white bread.
+Use a bowl of about 2 liters, 1 plate of bran (about 250g), and a slice of white bread.

 Romanian Homemade Borsch - Step 1